You have made a choice for your special day to be fabulously different.

 Unfortunately, humanist weddings are still not legal in England and Wales (I’ve written about this here).
 Humanists UK is campaigning hard to change that but, at the moment, you would need to have a separate civil service, in addition to your humanist ceremony.
 You can get married at your local register office for as little as £48 if you go for the very basic service.
 Often couples will have their civil ceremony a week or so before the big day to deal with the paperwork.
 They usually save all the ‘fun stuff’ – the dressing up, the vow exchange, the rings, THE PARTY – for their humanist ceremony.

 Humanist ceremonies are non-religious so the short answer is: no. However, there are many rituals from other cultures that can be incorporated.
-I often work with mixed-faith couples, for example, who want to include elements from their respective cultures (e.g. Jewish ritual of glass smashing, Chinese tea ceremonies) - and I'm totally happy to do that!
+I often work with mixed-faith couples, for example, who want to include elements from their respective cultures (e.g. Jewish ritual of glass smashing, Chinese tea ceremonies) - and I'm totally happy to do that, with a humanist spin!
 Equally, for baby namings, I understand that the term 'godparent' is one that is more culturally familiar than the alternatives.
-However, I draw the line at actually referencing any religious material myself.
-For example, I wouldn't read any passages from the Bible in a ceremony.
+However, I draw the line at actually referencing any religious material in the ceremony.
+For example, I never include any passages from the Bible in a ceremony.

 Every ceremony is totally different and is written specifically for the couple!
 There is no ‘typical’ ceremony or set format.
 Some couples will want a ceremony that feels quite traditional in its content and set up.
 Others are determined to throw traditions out of the window and do something really offbeat.
 Every ceremony I work on is hyper-personalised and tells the couple’s story through a combination of words, readings, music and symbolic gestures.